 - Homeowners (home valued under $1M): 5.3%2

-If a broker is proactive with solutions or in communicating about price increases, so clients are not caught off-guard by the level of rate increases, this could help boost the client’s experience and in turn retention.
+If a broker is proactive with solutions or in communicating about pricing increases, so clients are not caught off-guard by the level of rate increases, this could help boost the client’s experience, and, in turn, retention.
 Brokers could suggest modifying coverage to opt for different deductible levels in exchange for lower premiums or they can offer additional services that appeal to clients.
 Finally, firms can show that they are actively working to aid their clients by letting clients know that they researched multiple carriers in order to find the best rates for them.

 Many small businesses and individuals are likely feeling more challenged by rising costs than the inflation headlines would indicate.
 Many may already be seeking ways to reduce their insurance expenses, so brokerages that are responsive around finding solutions and customer-focused in communications are likely to provide a better client experience and have better retention in the current environment.